~Updated by DG August 2022 ~

 Jay removed the pistol from his holster, checking the magazine and cocking the hammer.

 “A man can dream.
 You got the list?”

 Ben nodded, removing the folded piece of paper with the list of medicines they needed to look for.
 That’s why we’re here, remember?

 “Good,” Jay nodded.
 “Let’s move.”

-“I prolly should’a asked this a while back but…you know how to use that thing?”
+“I probably should have asked this already but…you ain’t got a clue how that there beauty works, do you?”
 Jay asked, nodding at the pistol.

-“Fuck,” Jay sighed, snatching the pistol from his hands.
+“Figured,” Jay sighed, snatching the pistol from his hands.
 “This thing is the safety.
-Click it down and the hammer’ll go down too.
+Click it down and the hammer goes down too.
 Point, and fire.
 You need to reload, press this button to eject the mag, then slam in a new one and do this,” he cocked the slide aggressively, and handed the gun back to Ben.
-“I don’t want you doin’ any shootin’ unless absolutely necessary, you got it?”
+“I don’t want you doin’ any shootin’ unless absolutely necessary.”

 Please see Terms of Service for legal jargon 🙂 All work is copyrighted and property of DG Lewis.